 Sources: US Census, Capital Economics

 In terms of our modelling, that split is important.
 While full-time working from home should require no office space per worker, those who work from home part-time still require a proportion of their usual space.
 Indeed, if workers are at home just one day a week, firms may not seek to reduce their physical footprints.
-But for those working more than one day a week at home, firms are able to use hot-desking to increase the staff ratio per desk to above
+But for those working more than one day a week at home, firms are able to use hot-desking to increase the staff ratio per desk to above 1 (more staff than physical desks), perhaps between 1.2-1.5 per desk, depending on how much remote working the firm adopts.

 Could out-of-town offices return to fashion?